smddzcy/cv/README.md

 Fill in the `.json` files in `src/html/contents` with your information.

-Then, run `grunt build` and get your fresh CV in the HTML format: `index.html`
+Run `grunt build` and get your fresh CV in the HTML format from `index.html`.

 ## Contributing